Ashleigh Cottage in Warkworth

 Warkworth has been voted one of the prettiest villages in the whole of the UK and Ashleigh Cottage is situated right in the heart of this buzzing and vibrant village.
 Everything you could wish for is on your doorstep; the beach, riverbank, castle, dog-friendly pubs and café’s and much more.
 For a family or couples holidaying together, this spacious house is ideal when looking for self catering in Warkworth.

-Ashleigh Cottage has been awarded 4 stars by Visit England and sleeps a total of 8 persons in 2 double rooms, 1 twin room and 1 room with bunk beds, (suitable for 2 children or 1 adult).
+Ashleigh Cottage has been awarded 4 stars by Visit England and sleeps a total of 7 persons in 2 double rooms, 1 twin room and 1 single room.
 2 well-behaved dogs are welcome at Ashleigh Cottage and free WiFi.

 Ashleigh Cottage is situated right in the heart of Warkworth village, so everything is within minutes’ walk of the cottage.
 Warkworth beach is just 15 minutes’ walk away (less than a mile if you take the car) and Warkworth Castle is a couple of minutes on foot up the main street.
 The shops, including a village store for essentials, dog-friendly pubs and café’s and French Patisserie are all just a stone’s throw away, so you don’t need to get in the car for anything!

 The cottage layout is to a traditional Georgian style, with a long entrance hallway leading from the front right back to the rear of the house, with a lounge, separate snug, large dining kitchen with wood-burning stove and shower room leading off the kitchen.
 To the rear is a pretty walled patio garden.
-An old grand oak staircase leads up to a spacious landing leading off to 4 bedrooms and a second bathroom.
+A grand, wide oak staircase leads up to a spacious landing leading off to 4 bedrooms and a second bathroom.

-On the first floor, there are 2 double bedrooms, 1 twin room and 1 bunk bed room.
-The bunk room is suitable for children up to the age of 12 but can accommodate an adult on the bottom bunk.
+On the first floor, there are 2 double bedrooms, 1 twin room and 1 single room.

 There is a large, fully enclosed patio garden to the rear of the cottage, bordered by flowering shrubs and a sun trap on sunny days.
 There is seating for up to 8 outside and there is also an outside garden room, with a dart board and table tennis.